 Alcoholism is one of the most common and dangerous problems that people living in the United States face.
 The legal substance is responsible for more rehab admissions each year than all other drugs combined.
-If your alcohol problem has developed into a full-blown addiction, alcoholism treatment programs in Portland can help.
-You have a real and chronic disease that won’t simply go away if you ignore it.
-There’s no reason to feel ashamed about needing help to overcome alcoholism and the withdrawal symptoms it produces.
+If your alcohol problem has developed into a full-blown addiction, an alcohol addiction treatment center in Portland like Crestview Recovery can help.
+You have a real and chronic disease that will not simply go away if you ignore it.
+There is no reason to feel ashamed about needing help to overcome alcoholism and the withdrawal symptoms it produces.

 Alcoholism is a Disease, Not a Choice

 According to most health associations, alcoholism is a disease.
 Once an alcohol abuse problem becomes dependency and eventually alcoholism, quitting becomes a great challenge.
 Many alcoholics live in denial, believing they do not have a problem.
 Others have moments when they realize they have a problem, but fear of withdrawal symptoms prevent them from staying sober.

 As with any addiction, long-time alcohol abuse changes the way the brain functions.
 If an alcoholic suddenly stops drinking or cuts their dosage drastically, withdrawal symptoms begin to appear.
 Alcoholism withdrawal symptoms can be severe and even dangerous, particularly for heavy or longtime drinkers.

 Alcoholism withdrawal symptoms can vary slightly from person to person.
 Certain factors determine how severe withdrawal will be.
 Some of these factors include genetics, family history of alcoholism, the presence of any underlying emotional disorders, socioeconomic status, or living a stressful lifestyle.

 Generally, alcoholism produces withdrawal symptoms that appear within two hours to four days after the last drink.
 These symptoms can include: